phase2/outrigger-docs/docs/faq/troubleshooting.md

 `ps aux | grep myproject-sync.log`.
 There should also be a docker container running with a name like myproject-sync.
 If both of those are present it is possible that a timeout that is too short is affecting you.

+## Identifying and troubleshooting sync issues

+When the unison filesystem based syncing stops working it unfortunately does so silently.
+If the files your container is using don't seem to be updating when you think they should it may be that the syncing has stopped working.
+This has typically been observed happening when putting the host machine into sleep mode.
+It may also happen if something causes either side of the syncing process to crash due to a very high rate of filesystem changes.
+Simply restarting the sync usually resolves the issue.

+As of version 2.2.0, Outrigger has commands to help determine the state of the filesystem syncing a as well as commands that facilitate scripting and cleanup.
+See the [Additional Sync Commands section of Filesystem Sync](../project-setup/filesystem-sync.md#additional-sync-commands) for information about these commands.